lhehnke/text-mining-literature/README.md

 # text-mining-literature

-Scripts for processing and mining (classical) literature and PDF files
+Scripts for processing and mining (classic) literature and PDF files

 ## Description: text_mining_dracula